dfinity/threshold/README.md

 The latter (plural) form is authorised based on the current signers list and thus opens up retrieval of _all_ proposals for these principals.
-A range of proposals can be selected by supplying a `start` ID (pinning the most recent proposal in the returned set) and a `count`, specifying the maximal number of proposals to be retrieved.
+A range of proposals can be selected by supplying a `newestOpt` ID (pinning the most recent proposal in the returned set) and a `countOpt`, specifying the maximal number of proposals to be retrieved.
 (If a count is not supplied, the current default is 10 proposals, but see issue https://github.com/dfinity/threshold/issues/10.)

 ## The mutual controller scheme for upgrades